AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 align = "center"
 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/20NTU.png?raw=true" >

-Figure 8: Average head loss of three trials over time at 20 NTU
+Figure 8: Average head loss of three trials over time at 20 NTU.
 </div>

 The graph in Figure 8 shows a rapid increase and decrease in head loss at approximately 2.5 hours.
 C-NARC postulates that a disturbance to the apparatus, such as a sudden shake of the flocculator, could have caused these rapid changes.